-Developing New Therapies:
+Developing New Therapies

 TIL therapy: We are the first group in Canada to perform clinical trials of a new type of immune therapy called “TIL therapy” (TIL stands for Tumor-Infiltrating Lymphocyte).
 TILs are specialized immune cells (T cells) that are capable of fighting cancer cells.
-In TIL therapy, a patient’s own TILs are activated and multiplied in the laboratory.
+In TIL therapy, a patient's own TILs are activated and multiplied in the laboratory.
 The TILs are then given back to the patient.
-The TILs that are used in our clinical trials are produced by our Cell Production Team.
+The TILs that are used in our clinical trials are produced by our Centre for Cell Manufacturing.
 We have launched trials for patients with metastatic melanoma, ovarian cancer, and mesothelioma.

 TCR gene transfer trial: We are planning to open the first clinical trial in Canada that uses genetically engineered T cells.
 These T cells are referred to as “TCR gene-transduced T cells”.
 These T cells will be manufactured in the laboratory so that they can potentially kill off cancer cells when given to patients.